Harsha-Vardhan-Tangudu/IPL-Scheduler-project/README.md

 This program is designed to schedule matches for an IPL (Indian Premier League) tournament.
 It takes the number of participating teams as input and generates a schedule based on the specified constraints.

-# Features
+## Features
-1)Calculates the total number of matches to be conducted in the tournament.
+- Calculates the total number of matches to be conducted in the tournament.

-2)Determines the number of matches played by each team.
+- Determines the number of matches played by each team.

-3)Checks for valid match-ups by ensuring teams don't play consecutive matches and each team only plays once against each other in their home ground.
+- Checks for valid match-ups by ensuring teams don't play consecutive matches and each team only plays once against each other in their home ground.

-4)Calculates the net run rate (NRR) for a team based on the runs scored and overs played.
+- Calculates the net run rate (NRR) for a team based on the runs scored and overs played.

-5)Simulates the tournament by generating match fixtures and displaying them.
+- Simulates the tournament by generating match fixtures and displaying them.

-6)Provides an option to enter the top four teams in the points table.
+- Provides an option to enter the top four teams in the points table.

-7)Conducts qualifier, eliminator, qualifier-2, and finals based on the top teams.
+- Conducts qualifier, eliminator, qualifier-2, and finals based on the top teams.

-# How to Use
+## How to Use
 1)Compile the program using a C compiler.

 2)Run the compiled executable.